Akalanka47000/bashaway-questions-2024/medium/enchanted-artifacts/QUESTION.md

 docker build --build-arg KEY1=fire --build-arg KEY2=water -t bashaway-2k24-enchanted-artifact .
 ```

 If you were Orin, how would you inscribe these ever-changing keys into the artifact's blueprint, ensuring they are seamlessly integrated and activated during the forging process?
-You are allowed to make changes to the Dockerfile.

 ## Constraints

-- None
+- The script must be **purely written in bash within the execute.sh file**

+- You are allowed to make changes to the Dockerfile

 ## Output / Evaluation Criteria

 - The given express server should be able to be built with the given Dockerfile and run successfully.
-It's root route should all key values as a JSON object (These key values should be the same as the ones in the .env file and are picked from the container environment).
+It's root route should all key values as a JSON object (These key values should be the same as the ones in the .env file and are picked from the container environment)

-- The script should not crash if the .env.example file is missing
+- The script should not execute if the .env.example file is missing